-As part of our investigation into your complaint, we may invite you to a meeting to discuss the complaint and fill in any further details required.
-If you wish, you can ask someone to accompany you to help you explain the reasons for your complaint.
-The headteacher or Chair of Governors may also be accompanied by a suitable person if they wish.
+As part of our investigation into the complaint, we may invite the complainant to a meeting to discuss the complaint and fill in any further details required.
+If the complainant wishes, they can ask someone to accompany them to help them explain the reasons for the complaint.
+The headteacher, the Chair of Governors or the delegated investigator may also be accompanied by a suitable person if they wish.

-At the conclusion of their investigation, the headteacher will provide a formal written response, usually no later than 10 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the headteacher, the Chair of Governors or the delegated investigator will provide a formal written response, usually no later than 10 school days of the date of receipt of the complaint.
 If the head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.